Crab multisectoral committee terms of reference

 Mandate

-The Crab Sectoral Committee provides a forum for the exchange of information and views between stakeholders and Fisheries & Oceans Canada on issues important to the management of the fishery.
-The Sectoral Committee is not a voting body; the intent is for Fisheries & Oceans to receive a broad range of advice from stakeholders.
-Fisheries & Oceans, however, remains the decision making authority to ensure conservation requirements are met.
+The Crab Multisectoral Committee, hereinafter referred to as the Committee, provides a forum for the exchange of information and views between First Nations, stakeholders, and Fisheries and Oceans Canada (DFO) on issues important to the management and policy of the fishery.
+The Committee is not a voting body; the intent is for DFO to receive a broad range of advice from First Nations and stakeholders.
+This process shall not replace bilateral consultation and relationships between First Nations and DFO.
+DFO remains the decision-making authority.

-- Allow the exchange of information between the clients and Fisheries & Oceans.
+- Allow the exchange of information between First Nations, stakeholders, and DFO.

-- Advise on the development of annual Management Plans for the fishery.
+- Advise on the development of the annual Integrated Fisheries Management Plan (IFMP) for the fishery.

 - Advise on the development of long-term management strategies for the fishery.